etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

         // do your test here
       }

-For more information on how-to develop test cases see this  how-to  .
+For more information, visit How to develop test cases.

 ##  Test your HQL: the HQL Query Tool

-There is a Openbravo HQL Query Tool which allows you to try a HQL query directly in the Openbravo web interface.
+There is an Etendo HQL Query Tool which allows you to try a HQL query directly in the Etendo Classic interface.
 The module can be found in the central repository or in the forge  here  .
 The user manual of the HQL Query Tool can be found  here  .

 ##  Calling Processes/Stored Procedures from the DAL

-Sometimes it makes sense to call a stored procedure from the DAL using the same db connection as it is being by the DAL.
-For this purpose the DAL includes two utility classes which make it easier to call processes and stored procedures through the DAL:
+Sometimes, it makes sense to call a stored procedure from the DAL using the same db connection as it is being used by the DAL.
+For this purpose, the DAL includes two utility classes which make it easier to call processes and stored procedures through the DAL: